lurchmath/lurchmath.github.io/docs/tut-07b-metavariables.md

 # How substitution works in Lurch

-!!! warning "Warning: Fiddly details of interest to instructors"
+!!! warning "Warning: Fiddly details of interest to rule authors"

     This page of the tutorial is a bit of a rabbit trail into some subtleties of how Lurch functions, but should be of interest to anyone who wants to define a new mathematical system in Lurch from the ground up.

-    We aim to provide several such systems pre-built for users eventually, but for those who are interested in developing Lurch or getting in on alpha testing, this content is relevant.
+    We aim to provide several such systems pre-built for users eventually, and some appear already in our [gallery](lurch-sites-gallery.md), but for those who are interested in writing their own mathematical systems, this content is relevant.

-    **In particular, no student should need to read this page!**
+    **In particular, no student needs to read this page.**  (But they can!)

 ## We know where to substitute, and where not to